Aditya is an Azure DevOps and Infrastructure Virtualization Architect with experience in automation,... | See full bio

 According to statistics on cloud adoption rate by country, Singapore, China, Malaysia, Australia, Japan, and Indonesia are the leaders of cloud adoption in Asia.

-27. 36% of EU countries used cloud computing to host their emails in 2020.
+27. 41% of enterprises in EU countries used cloud computing to host their emails in 2021.

 (Source: EC Europa)

-In a positive turn of events, 2020 saw quite an improvement in the number of companies adopting cloud use.
-Nearly 40% of firms in the region had started using it.
+2021 saw quite an improvement in the number of companies adopting cloud use.
+About 41% of firms in the region had started using it, mostly for file storage and email hosting.

 One of the top reasons why organizations are moving to the cloud is security.
 The cloud has sophisticated and up-to-date security software that makes it difficult for cyberattacks to target businesses.
 Here are some of the most outstanding cloud security statistics.